 Their Natrelle Inspira silicone gel implants are available in a variety of profiles and thicknesses, as well as available in both smooth or textured shells.

 Allergan silicone gel breast implants are covered for rupture, seroma, capsular contracture, and ALCL.
 Allergan saline breast implants are also covered for rupture and ALCL.

 If any of these are experiences, then Allergan will replace the implant and its pair.
 If any of these are experienced within the first decade of your silicone breast augmentation surgery, then Allergan will reimburse you for your expenses– $2000-$7500.

-Mentor manufactures two lines of silicone gel and saline implants, also in a variety of profiles and thicknesses.
+Mentor manufactures two lines of silicone gel and saline implants, also in a variety of profiles and thicknesses depending on your choice of breast implant brands.
 Mentor uses MemoryShape silicone implants, which are all textured teardrop shaped implants and MemoryGel implants, which are rounded and are either smooth or texture shelled.
 Mentor advertises a better shape, with a natural upper breast slope.

 Both Mentor silicone implants come with the same warranty, a lifetime warranty that provides a replacement implant, and its pair if a rupture is experienced.
 This warranty option does not cover a capsular contracture, seromas, or ALCL.
 Mentor will pay up to $3500 for surgical costs.
 Mentor offers an additional coverage plan for an additional price to cover capsular contracture, seromas, and ALCL.

 For their saline implants, no reimbursement for surgery costs is given, but there is a lifetime warranty for cases of deflation.
 Their $200 enhanced protection program extends coverage to capsular contracture, last seroma, and ALCL, and will reimburse up to $2400 for surgery costs for deflation.